rhegipatricio/The-Incredible-Liri/README.md

 ![](/images/06_spotify_results.png)

-If spotify doesn't currently have that song or no URL exists, "null" will show under URL, such as with "My Name Is" by Eminem.
+If Spotify doesn't currently have that song or no URL exists, "null" will show under URL, such as with "My Name Is" by Eminem.

 ![](/images/07_spotify_null.png)